luxonauta/minish/readme.md

 ### Rewrite and Change

-If you want to rewrite or change something, to better suit your needs.

-You can start by cloning the repository:
+If you want to rewrite or change something, to suit your needs better.
+Start by cloning the repository:

 ```sh
 git clone https://github.com/luxonauta/minish.git
 ```

-This project needs [Node](https://nodejs.org/en/), as he use [Gulp](https://gulpjs.com/).
+This project needs [Node](https://nodejs.org/en/), as he uses [Gulp](https://gulpjs.com/).

 Make sure you installed it with the following commands: